Lonewolfenrir/FunSec/README.md

 ## Options ##

 ```
--d,		Input directory (for multiple files).
+-d DIR,		Input directory (for multiple files).
--f,		Input file.
+-f FILE,	Input file.
--o,		Output directory.
+-o OUTPUT,	Output directory.
+-w N,		Threshold number for the program WolfPsort 0.2.
+N must be in the range 1-30, the default value is 17.
+-p N,		Runs the script in parallel with N jobs, which makes it faster.
+GNU Parallel must be installed.
+When in doubt use -p 100%.
 -h,		Displays this message.
--w,		Threshold number for the program WolfPsort 0.2.
-Must be in the range 1-30.
-The default value is 17.
--p,		Runs the script in parallel, which makes it faster.
-GNU Parallel must be installed.
 -v,		Displays version.

 The options -d or -f and -o and their respective arguments must be specified.
 ```

 ## Citation ##